WePay is a third-party payment facilitator that has a flexible approach to integrating payments into your service.

-- Good marketplace tools
+- Good developer and marketplace tools

 - Chip card hardware

 - Not a payment solution for individual merchants

 WePay is a third-party payment facilitator (rather than a direct merchant account provider), placing it in the same category as Stripe, PayPal, and Square.
 Currently, WePay, which is owned by JP Morgan Chase, differentiates itself by serving both as a payments processing website and a platform partner.

 Let’s take a moment to define the term “platform partner.”
 A platform partner is an online space where lots of business owners, sellers, or fundraisers conduct some aspect of their business.
 Here are some of the types of platforms WePay partners with, along with an example of each:

 So say you are a merchant who uses the FreshBooks software platform for your accounting and invoicing needs, but you also need a way to accept credit cards for your invoices.
 Or you are managing a list of attendees for a conference in ConstantContact and need a way to collect payment from them.
 Perhaps you’ve got an online shop all set up via Ecwid, but you still need to decide how you’re going to accept payments from your customers.